-CANADA TRAVEL GUIDE
+CANADA SOLO TRAVEL GUIDE

 Like this?
 Share it with others!

-WELCOME TO CANADA!
+WELCOME TO THE CANADA!

-Canada is also home to maple syrup, Niagara Falls, Toronto, the northern Rocky Mountains and Banff National Park, hockey, Vancouver, legal marijuana, Old Quebec, Montreal, the CN Tower, Whistler skiing, Ottawa’s Parliament Hill, Kids in the Hall and SCTV, beer, Tim Hortons, polar bears, glaciers, and more lakes than the rest of the world combined.
+Canada is also home to 22 UNESCO World Heritage Sites, including Old Town Lunenburg and the Historic District of Québec, maple syrup, Niagara Falls, Toronto, the northern Rocky Mountains and Banff National Park, hockey, Vancouver, legal marijuana, Montreal, the CN Tower, Whistler skiing, Ottawa’s Parliament Hill, Kids in the Hall and SCTV, beer, Tim Hortons, polar bears, glaciers, and more lakes than the rest of the world combined.

-The official language is English, although French is the official language of Quebec.
+The official language is English, although French is the official language of Québec.